 A claimant who has received severance pay or wages in lieu of notice is disqualified for the period covered thereby.
 Wages in lieu of notice is a payment given by an employer to make up for the lack of advance notice of termination and to tide the ex-employee over until she finds new work.
 The employer has no prior obligation to make such a payment, and it is not based upon any set formula such as length of prior service, but rather upon whatever arbitrary amount the employer deems appropriate at the time it is made.
 Severance pay is a payment that the employer has previously obligated itself in some way to make and is generally based upon a set formula, such as length of prior service, but does not include a payment that was made to settle a claim or litigation, or was required under a negotiated contract.
-Neither term applies to other types of post-termination payments made for special reasons, such as an early leave incentive (which can result in a voluntary leaving disqualification) or an incentive offered to secure a release of liability and waiver of the right to sue from the departing employee.
+Neither term applies to other types of post-termination payments made for special reasons, such as an early leave incentive (which can result in a voluntary leaving disqualification), or an incentive paid to obtain a release or waiver of liability from the departing employee with regard to the Civil Rights Act of 1991, or to settle a claim or lawsuit that has already been filed, or in connection with a written contract that was negotiated between the employer and employee prior to the date of the work separation.
 An employer who gives severance pay or wages in lieu of notice should call it that and should write that term on the memo line of the check, along with the dates covered by the payment.

 A claimant cannot draw workers' compensation and unemployment compensation at the same time, except during the claimant's receipt of impairment income benefits or, in rare cases, for those claimants with permanent, partial disability as the result of a pre-1989 injury.
 However, if a claimant has such a disability, there could be an issue of whether the claimant is ineligible for benefits based upon medical inability to work, and the employer can raise that issue.
 Remember, prevention of dual receipt of workers' compensation and unemployment insurance benefits is one of the purposes of the new hire reporting laws (see the discussion in the articles titled "New Hire Reporting Laws" and "How Employers Can Help Reduce Claim Fraud").